 An example is the wild and beautiful Aurlandsdalen Valley by the Sognefjord.
 Most of the farms in the Aurlandsdalen Valley were abandoned between year 1875 and 1907 AD, and many of them emigrated to America to become farmers and start a new life over there.
 The life was too hard for the people living in the valley.

 You can still see the well preserved mountain farms in the valley today.
 Despite the farms were deserted more than 100 years ago, they have since been restored by their new owners, and in summer you can still see animals grazing in the beautiful valley.
 The Aurlandsdalen Valley are now one of Norway´s most popular hiking trails.

-Nedbergo and Stigen farms above the Aurlandsfjord in Sogn, and Skageflå and Knivsflå farms at Sunnmøre are other beautiful mountain farms that you can see from the fjords.
-For me it is unbelievable that people had the imagination to even think about establishing farms at those places.
+Nedbergo and Stigen farms above the Aurlandsfjord in Sogn, and Skageflå and Knivsflå farms at Geiranger in Sunnmøre are other beautiful abandoned mountain farms that you can see from the fjords.
+For me it is unbelievable that people had the imagination to even think about establishing farms in those places.

 Nedbergo Mountain Farm

 Nedbergo Mountain Farm, 530 meters above the Aurlandsfjord in Vestland, was actually a perfect place to have a farm.
 The place had more sun than the farms down by the fjords, and the people living there were quite wealthy.